UNOWEN-OwO/Stellaris-Lobby-Manager/README.md

 ![Screenshot 2023-08-13 001739](https://github.com/UNOWEN-OwO/Stellaris-Lobby-Manager/assets/41463621/3db6dcf0-054a-46f3-be7f-059cc575f7fe)
 <p align="center"><font size="2">wormholes everywhere</font></p>

+## Supported Game Version
+- 3.9.0 Open Beta
+- 3.8.4
+- 3.8.3

+\* Theoratically by updating `offsets.json`, the app should work on any game version unless there is game config difference, you can also update this file by yourself with exe's timestamp as version key.

 ## Why?
 - All starts from that game where I want 5 fallen empire at small sized map but too lazy to find a mod